 If you feel that your exceptional circumstances are of a highly personal or sensitive nature and that they are having an impact on your studies or your wellbeing and you do not feel able to disclose the information to any member of staff in your School, there are other people you can talk to in confidence:

-If you are experiencing personal or emotional difficulties that are impacting on your academic performance you can speak to a member of the Student Wellbeing team about support available to you by emailing email@example.com or completing the online contact form, look at online self-help resources or visit the Student Wellbeing Zone, First Floor, Student Guidance Centre.
+If you are experiencing personal or emotional difficulties that are impacting on your academic performance you can speak to a member of the Student Wellbeing team about support available to you by completing the online contact form, or emailing firstname.lastname@example.org, or visit the Student Wellbeing Zone, First Floor, Student Guidance Centre.
+You can find out more about our service including online self-help resources.

 For 24 hour telephone support from a counsellor, contact the Counselling Service on 0808 800 0016 (free from mobile or landline).